-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Mr Tom Bennett, the Clerk to the Governing Body, via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Clerk to the Governing Body, via the school office.
 Please mark them as Private and Confidential.

-Complaints about the CEO or any other director of the Trust should be addressed to Mr Andrew Taylor, the Chair of the Board of Directors, via the Trust office.
-Please mark them as private and confidential.
+Complaints about the CEO or any other director of the Trust should be addressed to the Chair of the Board of Directors, via the Trust office.
+Please mark them as Private and Confidential.